chandan509/design-patterns/README.md

 # design-patterns
-this project will have various design patterns explained with programs
+This project will have various design patterns explained with programs